Momo & Chen

 The venue has tatami flooring, and guests are required to remove their shoes at the entrance.

-No Strong Fraglances
+No Strong Fragrances

 To ensure the delicate flavours of the food can be fully enjoyed, please refrain from wearing strong perfumes or colognes.